Japan Cartoonists Association

 The Japan Cartoonists Association (日本漫画家協会, Nihon Mangaka Kyokai), established April 1, 2014, is a Japanese public interest incorporated association and professional association of manga artists.
 Its predecessor was a voluntary organization of the same name founded on December 15, 1964.

 As of November 2020, the president is Machiko Satonaka, and the executive directors are Ken Akamatsu, Ippongi Bang, Takahiro Ozawa "Ume", Miso Suzuki, Noriko Nagano, Mitsuru Miura, and George Morikawa.
 In addition, the former chairman of the board of directors, Tetsuya Chiba, was appointed chairman.

 Overview

 The main purpose of the association is "to conduct business related to the dissemination of manga, to encourage creation of manga, to promote manga worldwide, and to contribute to the development of Japanese culture".
-The organization also organizes and co-sponsors local manga exhibitions and sponsors the Japan Cartoonists Association Awards.
+The organization also organizes and co-sponsors local manga exhibitions and sponsors the Japan Cartoonists Association Award.

 The association's offices were located in the "Gingaku Building" in Ginza, Tokyo, from its establishment until 1986.

 The YANASE Rabbit Building in Shinjuku, Tokyo, which has been occupied since around 2000, was owned by Takashi Yanase, the fifth president of the association, and it is reported that Yanase did not receive any rent from the association before his death.
 As of 2015, it is known that he donated the land and building near the building to the association.